airpair/git-powered-collaborative-blogging/post.md

 `mkdir cat-brace-pencil-mutant`

 No... neither this post or its title are intended to be provocative or taboo.
 If you haven't yet, I'd strongly recommend finding 15 minutes to watch *When Ideas Have Sex*.
-Besides being my favorite TED talk of all time, it's a great device to explain an idea we'd like to coin 'Social Authoring' as the mutantation of AirPair's Posts Section coming together with the GitHub API to provide a new collaborative paradigm for writing technical posts.
+Besides being my favorite TED talk of all time, it's a great device to explain an idea we'd like to coin 'Social Authoring' as the mutantation of AirPair's Posts Section coming together with the GitHub API.

 TODO *Insert funny pic of octocat-airpair illustration*